fossasia/eventyay-tickets/doc/administrator/installation.rst

 This guide will help you to install pretalx on a Linux distribution.
 It should be compatible with **Debian 8.0** and above, as well as similarly modern distributions.

-We also provide an `ansible role`_ that basically follows this guide, in case you already have an ansible-based setup.
+We also provide an `ansible role`_ that roughly follows this guide, in case you already have an ansible-based setup.

 Step 0: Prerequisites